Zuckerman helmet

-The Zuckerman helmet, officially designated the Civilian Protective Helmet, was a British helmet designed for use by civil defence organisations and the general public during World War II.
-It was researched and designed by Solly Zuckerman, Derman Christopherson and Hugh Cairns.
+The Zuckerman helmet, officially designated the Civilian Protective Helmet, was a helmet designed for use by civil defence organisations and the general public in the United Kingdom during World War II.
+It was researched and designed by Solly Zuckerman, Derman Christopherson and Hugh Cairns and manufactured between 1940 and 1942.

 Background

-Zuckerman and Cairns first started looking into a design for a helmet to aid civil defence in the mid-1940.
+Zuckerman and Cairns first started looking into a design for a helmet to aid civil defence in mid-1940.
 Their aim was to provide a helmet that could deal with impact from falling and flying masonry and provide more coverage for the head and the neck areas.

-After the War Office accepted their design, the Civilian Protective Helmet went into circulation in December 1940 and throughout 1941, the vast majority therefore being dated 1941.
+After the War Office accepted their design, the Civilian Protective Helmet went into circulation in December 1940 and was made until 1942, the vast majority being dated 1941.

 Production

 Helmets were made from pressed mild steel or manganese steel (known for its impact resistance) in two sizes only and sometimes marked with either M (medium) or L (large) on the inside of the brim.
 The design of the high dome was to allow the helmet to withstand impact and still protect the wearer.
 Many have two single holes opposite each other on the brim.
 The marking details the amount of resistance the helmet offered to ballistic impact (that being the lowest and therefore not for use as a frontline helmet).
 The helmet was available in a number of colours: white, black, grey and olive green.

-A helmet liner made of leather and webbing was attached to the helmet with string, lace or leather thong that was threaded through 16 pre-drilled slightly angled holes around the helmet to hold it in place.
+A helmet liner made of leather and webbing was attached to the helmet with string, shoelace or leather thong that was threaded through 16 pre-drilled slightly angled holes around the helmet to hold it in place.
 Small loops were incorporated on the helmet for attaching a chinstrap, but no official strap was issued though many used the Mk II helmet chinstrap.
 Consequently, helmets can be found with numerous chin strap variations.

 The helmet was manufactured by a number of companies such as the Austin Motor Co. and Morris Motors.